ASteinheiser/spotify-group-kiosk/README.md

 PATCHBAY_PUBSUB_KEY=<some_random_string>
 ```

-Then, you can install the dependencies:
+Then, you can install the dependencies and source `.env`:
 ```
 yarn
+source .env
 ```

 # Usage